mausimus/ShaderBeam/README.md

 #### > Game capture is choppy

-For best results you need to limit your game's frame rate to exact time of a subframe, i.e. on a "240 Hz" display which could actually be running at 239.76 Hz, the frame rate should be 59.94 (~240/60 = 4 subframes).
+For best results you can try limiting your game's frame rate to exact time of a subframe, i.e. on a "240 Hz" display which could actually be running at 239.76 Hz, the frame rate should be 59.94 (~240/60 = 4 subframes).
 The best way to do this is:
 * in-game set unlimited frames and v-sync on